What does volatility mean?

 What role does flexibility play in dealing with volatility?

 Flexibility is key to managing or even benefiting from volatility.
 Those who focus on making electricity consumption more flexible – that is, adapting it to price signals – can not only help relieve pressure on the grid but also reduce energy costs.
 This applies to both households and businesses.
-Technical measures such as load management help to control electricity consumption in a targeted way and avoid peak loads.
-Battery energy storage systems (BESS), flexible gas-fired power plants and smart grids also help to balance supply and demand more effectively and cushion the impact of fluctuating generation.
+Load management systems help to control electricity consumption in a targeted way and avoid peak loads.
+Battery storage systems, flexible gas-fired power plants and smart grids also help to balance supply and demand more effectively and cushion the impact of fluctuating generation.

 What concrete solutions exist for dealing with volatility?